iscumd/KiloOhm/docs/topic-mappings.md

 ### Point topics
 - `/kohm/camera_points`: Points from WLD
 - `/kohm/filtered_points`: filtered points from lidar proc
+- `/kohm/combined_points`: the combined points of camera and filtered points
 - `/scan`: the scan output from pc-ls